TLRKiliann/Kiliann.github.io/README.md

 This project is built to include only 7 patients.

 You can download the app by clicking on button
-"clone" and then click button "ZIP".
+"code" and then click button "ZIP".

 Launch application with :
 > python angel.py